jkmnt/chartjs-scale-timestack/README.md

   }
   ```

-- Dateset labels are not supported.
+- X-values as labels are not supported.
 Use stock `time` scale for these.
 - Bar charts with offset gridlines are not supported.
 Use `time` scale for these too.
 - Custom tick formatting `callback` is ignored.
-- Using ticks rotation feature is not recommended.
+- Using rotated ticks is not recommended.
 Timestack sets `maxTickRotation` = 0 by default.
 - Ticks `autoSkip` options are not respected.
 Timestack bypasses the autoSkip algorithm.
 - `ticks.maxTicksLimit` is respected.
 Timestack will ignore the ticks sequences violating it.